 LUX correspondents are based around the world, and our other staff travel on a regular basis.
-Here are some of our favourite destinations of the last 12 months
+Here are some of our favourite culinary destinations

 CUT by Wolfgang Puck, 45 Park Lane, London

 Glamour is the number one ingredient in many types of fine dining these days.
 Sure, there are no tablecloth Scandi caverns of cool where foraging minimalism and sustainability are the key components; but many people spending a small fortune on a meal just want glamour, not grass.
 The question is, how do you create glamour?
 Plenty of expensive feeling restaurants are not glamorous, and a few vice versa.